machinekoder/pickit-docs/docs/faq/general/how-to-upload-a-snapshot.rst

 .. note:: The above steps are the only way to upload snapshots to the Pickit system.
    Connecting a USB drive directly to the Pickit processor will not work.

-.. note:: If you're instead creating a snapshot, take a look at the :ref:`Saving-a-snapshot` article.
+.. note:: If you're instead interested in creating snapshot, take a look at the :ref:`Saving-a-snapshot` article.